ianyehwork/CSC510_HW1/contributing.md

 4. Ensure the test suite passes.

-5. Make sure your code lints.
+5. Make sure your code linters.

 6. Issue that pull request!